9whirls/PowerRelay/README.md

 }
 test-workflow10 $work
 ```
 Both methods shorten the execution time to about 1 minute, Start-Job is slightly better than Workflow.
 Not ideal but already improved a lot.
-Although they look of similar efficiency, there are two differences worth pointing out.
+Although they look of similar efficiency, there is a significant difference.

-1. The `Start-Job` way won't display any output until all jobs complete.
-With `Workflow`, output displays whenever it occurs.
-Workflow is much more user friendly here.
-So I give +1 to `Workflow`.
-2. With `Start-Job`, it literally creates 10 concurrent Powershell processes to run the job.
+`Start-Job` literally creates 10 concurrent Powershell processes to run the job.
 While Workflow only creates 6 processes on my laptop despite I define `-throttlelimit 10`.
 Based on my observation, the number won't go up no matter what value I give to `throttlelimit`.
 I suspect that Microsoft adds some protect here to prevent CPU over-commit.
 But it also make users unable to control how many CPU they want to utilize.
 I believe that's also why it's a bit slower than Start-Job.
 Start-Job wins +1 here.

 Now, let's have more fun by increasing the total number of `$work` to 100.
 ```